Skip to content

 Common failure points:

-• Approval ambiguity: Underwriters aren't sure which changes are approved—and which aren't.
+• Approval ambiguity: Underwriters aren't sure which changes are approved and which aren't.
 So they either wait for confirmation or move forward and hope.

 • Manual rework: The same spreadsheet gets rerun repeatedly for small variations.
 Change one variable, recalculate everything, export, repeat.
+When outputs still need to be copied into downstream systems by hand, the defect rate climbs with every step.

 • Audit blind spots: When regulators ask which rater version produced a specific quote six months ago, the answer is often "we think it was this one."
+For organizations already navigating EUC and model risk scrutiny, that's not a comfortable position.

 None of this is caused by Excel itself.
 It’s caused by the lack of a system around Excel.